alimfree/solace/DISCUSSION.md

 - **Add Advocate Feature:** No UI for adding new advocates.
 - **Advanced Filtering:** Filtering by years of experience not fully functional.
 - **Dark Mode:** Didn't completely wrap dark mode ui experience for the full page templates.
+- **Style Guide:** If given more time would have used font, and other design queus from the existing solace website.

 ## Conclusion